 The Line 3 Replacement Program consists of 1,031 miles of 36-inch diameter pipeline that begins in Hardisty, Alberta and ends in Superior, Wisconsin.
 The Program is an approximate $7.5 billion private investment ($2.6 billion for the U.S. portion), making it one of North America’s largest infrastructure programs, which supports North American energy independence.
 The U.S. portion of the Line 3 Replacement Program (from Neche, North Dakota, through Minnesota, to Superior, Wisconsin) is referred to as the Line 3 Replacement Project.The U.S. portion includes includes about 13 miles in North Dakota, 337 miles in Minnesota, and 14 miles in Wisconsin.

-Enbridge’s Line 3 replacement is an integrity and maintenance driven project; it will reduce future maintenance activities and resulting disruptions to landowners and the environment, as well as restore the historical operating capabilities of Line 3.
+Enbridge’s L3R Project is an integrity and maintenance driven project; it will reduce future maintenance activities resulting in fewer disruptions to landowners and the environment, as well as restore the historical operating capabilities of Line 3.